dpapathanasiou/MyTeX/README.md

 # MyTeX

 Are traditional paper letters dead?
-I do still find the need to write them from time to time, so here is my template and Makefile for producing personal letters in [LaTeX](http://www.latex-project.org/), as well as other types of documen too.
+I do still find the need to write them from time to time, so here is my template and Makefile for producing personal letters in [LaTeX](http://www.latex-project.org/), as well as other types of documents, too.

 ## Installation